Inventory, ea : 0

 |Food Buzz: History of Strawberries|

-Toukun strawberries are available in the late winter through early spring in Japan.
+Toukun strawberries are available in the mid-winter through early spring in Japan.

-Toukun strawberries are best suited for fresh eating as their rarity and limited supply encourage consumers to taste the flesh straight, out-of-hand.
-The fruits can be consumed whole as a snack or fresh dessert, often dipped in condensed milk, or they can be sliced and paired with other subtle ingredients to allow the peach flavor to shine through.
-Toukun strawberries can also be used as edible decorations on cakes, tarts, and pastries, or tossed into green salads for a delicate flavor.
-Toukun strawberries pair well with vanilla, sweet cream, ice cream, and yogurt.
-The fresh fruits should be immediately consumed for the best flavor, but they will keep 3-7 days when wrapped in paper towels and stored in a plastic bag in the refrigerator.
+Toukun strawberries have a mild, sweet, and subtly fruity taste suited for fresh preparations.
+The variety is traditionally consumed straight, out-of-hand, savored for its rarity, aroma, and flavor.
+Toukun strawberries can be served on fruit platters, dipped into condensed milk or whipped cream as a snack, or sliced and paired with other subtle ingredients to allow the peach fragrance to shine through.
+Toukun strawberries can also be used as edible decorations on cakes, tarts, and pastries, layered into parfaits, added as a topping on toast, cereal, or other breakfast dishes, or tossed into green salads for a delicate flavor.
+In Japan, Toukun strawberries are mixed into syrups as an ice cream topping, added to whipped cream sandwiches, sprinkled over strawberry shortcake, or blended with shakes, smoothies, or fresh juices.
+Toukun strawberries pair well with vanilla, sweet cream, ice cream, maple syrup, other fruits such as grapes, blueberries, oranges, and pineapple, chocolate, and spices including cinnamon, cloves, and nutmeg.
+Whole, unwashed Toukun strawberries should be immediately consumed for the best quality and flavor.
+The fruits will also keep for 3 to 7 days when wrapped in paper towels and stored in a sealed container in the refrigerator.

 Recipes that include Toukun Strawberries.
 One is easiest, three is harder.